Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/media-recording.md

     ```

-    > **Note**
+    > [!NOTE]
     > In the emulator, set the sample rate to 44100 and use stereo audio with the AAC codec, or set the sample rate below 8000 and use mono audio with the AMR codec.

 3. To receive a notification whenever the audio recorder state changes:
-    1. Register an event handler for the `StateChanged` event of the `Tizen.Multimedia.Recorder` class:
+    -   Register an event handler for the `StateChanged` event of the `Tizen.Multimedia.Recorder` class:

         ```csharp
         audioRecorder.StateChanged += OnStateChanged;
         ```

-    2. Define the state changed event handler.
+    -   Define the state changed event handler.

         The following example prints the previous and current audio recorder states: